 There are Bass in all of these lakes with ‘pan fish’ too.
 Rainbow Trout have done well in Clear Lake but some time ago, likely after 2000, pike were introduced and that will be hard on the trout and bass populations.
 Shopping is only short drive to Bala, home of the world famous Cranberry Festival.
 A convenience store recently opened at the corner of Hwy #169 and the Southwood Road for quick fixes.
 Most cottage lots in the southern Muskoka area were divided into 100′ lots and Clear Lake is typical.

 Clear Lake is best known for a lovely YMCA camp which has been on the lake many years and does not affect most cottagers (hope you like camp songs).
 If you like to walk the ‘Torrance Barrens’ are worth hiking to and follow the paths for a great walk.
 The Torrance Barrens is also a favorite site for those with telescopes because of the dark sky and ‘night sky friendly’ bylaws to protect the opportunity to view our magnificent northern sky.
-The average cottage sells for $450,000 with a price range of $350,000.00 to $850,000.00 with a few exceptions.
+Cottages are selling in a price range of $600,000. to $1,150.000. and the market remains very strong through 2021.
 For properties for sale on this lake call Muskoka Real Estate Services at 705-687-7777.

 Clear Lake Early History

 ‘The story of the first settlers near the village of Torrance in Wood Township was described in

 The Early History of Torrance, a booklet by Mrs. G. R. Jestin, dated December 1938 and published by the WI (Women’s Institute).